raganwald/raganwald.github.com/_posts/2018-03-03-the-deep-state.md

 The implementation logic is that when an account is `open` after every deposit, we check to see if the account looks suspicious.
 If it does, we place the account on hold.

-If we were writing a naïve object, our `deposit` method would look something like this:
+If we were writing a naïve object, our `deposit` method might look something like this:

 ```javascript
 let account = {